-We have seen vastly differentiating concepts and opinions between the individuals regarding the artificial intelligence.
-However, all of the views are presented on contrasting target areas and with unlike circumstance.
+We have seen vastly differentiating concepts and opinions between the individuals regarding artificial intelligence.
+However, all of the views are presented on contrasting target areas and with, unlike circumstance.
 Here we have gathered some expert opinions from the individuals who are directly linked to AI and are actively participating in such events.

 Artificial Intelligence will also be used by cybercriminals and nation-states to identify software and network vulnerabilities and to launch cyberattacks.